School COVID-19 Data: Frequently Asked Questions

 How do you inform schools about their status on the public list?

 Schools are likely aware of their status with cases as a result of working with their regional support teams, local public health, and tribal health partners to assess cases and close contacts in their school setting.
-However, the Minnesota Department of Education does call and notify schools who will be included on the list the day prior to MDH posting the information.
+However, the Minnesota Department of Education does notify schools who will be included on the list the day prior to MDH posting the information.

 How do schools get off the list?